CosmWasm/cosmwasm/docs/idl.md

 The CosmWasm IDL (Interface Description Language) is a format for describing the interface of a smart contract, meant to be consumed by generic clients.
-This allows those clients to interact with CosmWasm contracts without prior contract, much like a web browser is able to interact with any website without prior knowledge of it.
+This allows those clients to interact with CosmWasm contracts without having any prior information about API endpoints.

 If you have a smart contract generated from the usual [template](https://github.com/CosmWasm/cw-template), you should be able to get